 The major Multicenter Airway Research Collaboration (MARC) research activities at this time are MARC-35 and MARC-43, which are two multicenter cohorts on infants.
 The cohorts will examine which children develop recurrent wheezing and asthma, and the relation of airway microbiome to risk of childhood asthma.

-Another major project is MARC-42, an analysis of large administrative datasets to investigate readmissions within 30 days after COPD-related hospitalization and comparative effectiveness
+Another major project is MARC-42, an analysis of large administrative datasets to investigate readmissions within 30 days after COPD-related hospitalization.

 The Health Services Research division includes activities such as:

 a) the National ED Safety Study (NEDSS), a >60-center study of patient safety issues in the ED;

 b) the ongoing National ED Inventories (NEDI), which includes a database of every ED in the United States and several international cities and countries;

 c) several EM workforce studies.